discretize/discretize-guides/fractals/chaos-isles/index.md

 <Grid>
 <GridItem>

 Stack <Boon name="Might"/> before approaching the four _K1T-A golems_, pull them together to kill them so that the Chaos Anomaly spawns. _Alternatively, you can check if you still need one of them for the **Kitty Compactor** and focus on it._ Every 25% health, The Chaos Anomaly will become immune to damage and you have to kill K1T-A golems again to continue.
 With every phase there will be one less K1T-A golem but the remaining grow in strength.
-The final single golem at 25% health has about 1.5m health and is a champion.
-Always the golem that gets killed last will be eliminated and not reappear in the next phase.
+The final single golem at 25% health has about 1.5m health and is a champion. _This is the one that will count towards the achievement_.
+The last golem to be killed is the one that will not spawn in the next phase.

 Pay attention to the <Control name="Knockback"/> zones from the small JT-12 golems and look out for _Flux Bombs_, the debuff can be hard to notice on the mosaic ground.